Travel to Ireland

 - Your passport or travel document which must be valid for 6 months longer than your trip.

-- Your UK visa either in the form of an entry clearance sticker in your passport, or a Biometric Residence Permit.
+- Your UK visa either in the form of an entry clearance vignette or sticker in your passport, or a Biometric Residence Permit.
 Your UK visa must be valid for at least 6 months longer than your trip to the Republic of Ireland.

-- Passport photographs check the website for specifications
+- Passport photographs: check the website for specifications

 - Student status letter available from SIMS On-line